University of Washington | Master of Design

-The work below was made over the course of two years in Seattle Washington.
+The masters thesis below was made over the course of two years in Seattle Washington.

 A PDF of my complete thesis with all corresponding work created, research made, and a video of my thesis defense can be found below.